"Roberto, these coaching skills are great, but what if you are dealing with an abrasive person who acts like a know-it-all?"

 If needed, take them aside and explain how his or her actions make you feel.
 Allow them to save face by acknowledging, recognizing, or appreciating their expertise but that you are comfortable handling it independently.

-Watch your tone of voice and attitude and say something in the lines of "James, I appreciate your ideas and understand you know a lot about this subject; however, I would like to handle this on my own.
+Watch your tone of voice and attitude, and say something like, "James, I appreciate your ideas and understand you know a lot about this subject; however, I would like to handle this on my own.
 I'll make sure to reach out if I find myself in a place where you could help.
-Would that be ok?"
+Would that be OK?"

-Prepare for this conversation in advance, so you don't show up resentful but with good intentions, calm and self-assurance.
-Speak assertively and with tact, maintaining eye contact, and show confidence.
+Prepare for this conversation in advance so you don't show up resentful but with good intentions, calm, and self-assurance.
+Speak assertively and with tact, maintain eye contact, and show confidence.

 If necessary, again acknowledge their contribution with appreciation and remind them of your expertise.
 "I appreciate your expertise in this, and you are very good at it.
-I hope you also appreciate that I have a ton of experience with this and that I know what I'm doing"…then add.
-"I'd also appreciate if in the future you respect that I know what I'm doing….
+I hope you also appreciate that I have a ton of experience with this and that I know what I'm doing."
+Then add, "I'd also appreciate it if in the future you respect that I know what I'm doing….
 Can you agree to that?"
 You end with a question and ask for a compromise and commitment.

 A person who has a minimum of self-awareness will understand and even better, apologize.